Program Type

 Students should meet with an Academic Advisor to develop a clear pathway leading to a seamless transfer experience or transition to the workforce.
 For additional possibilities that may require an advanced degree or certification, make an appointment with an Academic Advisor.

-RVC's unique theatre, Startlight Theatre, is the longest continuously running community theatre's in Illinois.
+RVC's unique theatre, Starlight Theatre, is the longest continuously running community theatre's in Illinois.
 It's unique structure, designed by world-renowned architect Jeanne Gang, allows for outdoor performances June through August each year.
 Starlight presents four mainstage musicals and a musical production for children each summer.
 Starlight gives students a wonderful opportunity to get hands-on experience both on stage and off.
 For more information, visit Starlight's webpage.

 Each fall, a volunteer troupe called Starlight Shakes presents a Shakespeare on the lawn of Starlight Theatre.
 For more information about Starlight Shakes and how to get involved, contact Troupe leader, Christopher D. Brady.